diegomics/VGP1.6_tutorial/updated_workflow/workflow_1.6.md

 ## Step 4.
 Salsa Scaffolding

 Salsa scaffolding uses Hi-C data to scaffold the hybrid assembly from Bionano.
 Take a look at the HiC input data:
-It will be located under the "genomic_data" directory with the name of the HiC provider who generated it, such as `phase`, `arima` or `dovetail`.
+It will be located under the "genomic_data" folder with the name of the HiC provider who generated it, such as `phase`, `arima` or `dovetail`.
 ```
 genomic_data/phase
 ├── fArcCen1_DDHiC_R1.fastq.gz